 Style Guides and Publications

 Major style guides, such as the Associated Press (AP) stylebook in the U.S. and the Oxford Style Manual in the UK, maintain their traditional preferences for "gray" and "grey," respectively.
-However, some publications are adopting a more flexible approach, allowing for either spelling as long as consistency is maintained within a single document.
+That said, some publications are adopting a more flexible approach, allowing for either spelling as long as consistency is maintained within a single document.

 Brand Names and Marketing